MrWhetton/MrWhetton/README.md

 - 👋 Hi, I’m @MrWhetton
-- 👀 I’m interested in ...
+- 👀 I’m interested in improving my C# and backend knowledge to then grow into a full stack developer
-- 🌱 I’m currently learning JavaScript, React Components, Swift(slowly)
+- 🌱 I’m currently learning JavaScript and TypeScript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-Ask Fred or Will or use Google chat

 <!---
 MrWhetton/MrWhetton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.